rezen/zap-tutorial/README.md

 ```
 #### Breakpoints
 Let's go back to the list of products, `http://localhost:3000/#/search`.
 If you click the eye icon to the
 right of a product entry, a dialog will pop up.
-In that dialg you can `Add a review for this product` and submit!
+In that dialg you can `Add a review for this product`
+and submit!
 Let's go ahead and fill it out with `Awesome!`.
-Before we submit, let's go back into ZAP and toggle the circular record button (to the right of the lightbulb) to **Break on all requests**.
-Now back in the browser press submit!
+Before we submit, let's go back into ZAP and
+toggle the circular record button (to the right of the lightbulb) to **Break on all requests**.
+Now back in
+the browser press submit!
 You will notice ZAP is brought into focus and a request is in view.
+You should
-You should see  the request headers `PUT http://localhost:3000/rest/product/1/reviews` and also the request body `{"message":"Awesome!","author":"Anonymous"}`.
-Let's go ahead and replace the message attribute with  `<script>alert(\"XSS\")</script>`.
-Now press the blue arrow key to *Submit and contoinue to the next break point*
+see  the request headers `PUT http://localhost:3000/rest/product/1/reviews` and also the request body
+`{"message":"Awesome!","author":"Anonymous"}`.
+Let's go ahead and replace the message attribute with
+`<script>alert(\"XSS\")</script>`.
+Now press the blue arrow key to *Submit and continue to the next  break point*

 ```js